jahfer/FlexGrid/README.md

 # FlexGrid
 FlexGrid is a responsive grid that allows developers to use a 12-column grid to layout their site, while providing automatic content reflow for different browser widths.
 The reflow is controlled by the `.group` class, which developers can use to designate areas of related content that can be reshuffled.

-*For example: defining a 4-column row as a `.group` will split the content into two 2-column rows.*
+*Ex.
+Defining a 4-column row as a `.group` will split the content into two 2-column rows when viewed on a tablet.*

 If grouping is not designated, the grid columns are scaled evenly by the browser width.

+Typography has also been slightly optimized to make sure columns are within the optimal reading range of 50-70 characters per line.

 ## Syntax
 - The grid elements must be wrapped inside of a "container" class